natlund/natlund.src/stories/home/index.rst

 This website records various technical things I work on.
 What is useful to one explorer may be useful to another, so I have made some effort to make this web repository easily accessible.
+Therefore, this website features a collection of essays organized in various logical categories, rather than a linear sequence of articles in chronological order.
+Too many good technical blogs are too difficult to browse, due to the opacity of the conventional linear blog format.

-This is not really a blog.
-Successful blogs follow the model of a broadcasting medium, releasing topical content on a regular schedule.
+..
+Therefore, it is not organized in the linear chronological fashion of a conventional blog.
+Typically, a conventional linear blog succeeds if it follows the model of a broadcasting medium, releasing topical content on a regular schedule.
 Such blogs have been likened to sharks - they need to keep moving to stay alive.
-In contrast, this website is a collection of essays on diverse subjects, that are not necessarily connected to a particular point in time.
+But a common problem with such blogs is the difficulty in browsing old but useful content.
+In contrast, this website features a collection of essays organized into logical categories.
+(For technical essays, the time of writing is often not particularly relevant.)

 Monetary Theory
 ===============